mandaark17/module-1-challenge/README.md

 # <Module-1-Challenge>

 ## Description
-- My motivation for building this was to see how m uch i could play with this project for class.
+- My motivation for building this was to see how much I could play with this project for class.
-- I wanted to make some crazy changes, but I stood with simplicity and just simplified some fonts
+- I wanted to make some crazy changes, but I stood with simplicity and just simplified some fonts and classes
-- This website now works proper and is a steady ex of usage of html and css
+- This website now works properly and is a steady example of usage of html and css.
-- I learned that each px difference wont work properly when rescaling browser without "flex-wrap" type code
+- I learned that each px difference wont work properly when rescaling browser without "flex-wrap" type code.

 ## Usage
-User can use links at the top of the page to scroll to sections
+User can use links at the top of the page to scroll to sections now after defactoring.

 ## Credits
-Credit to mandaark17
+Credit to Aleque

 ## License
-No license
+MIT license

 <img src="./assets/images/Screenshot 2023-04-19 183311.png" />